Juanen100/SBMI-Decomp/SETUP_GAME.md

 ## Game

-- Download the public game build from the official server (linked above), or compile your own build from the source.
+- Download the public game build from the [official discord server](https://discord.gg/HwJJuFjRTM), or compile your own build from the source.
+- If you want to play 5.01.00 or latest (NOT RECOMMENDED), please use the *old and improved* [SpongeBob Moves In!
+4.37.00 found here](https://github.com/Juanen100/SBMI-Decomp/tree/4.37.00-Release) instead for the latest features, fixes, and improvements.

 ## Disclaimer
 We do not claim ownership of any trademarks.
 All trademarks are the property of their respective owners.